 In my imaginary world I own a small coffee shop over looking South Creek just off the Pamlico River.
 A wide veranda surrounds the shop allowing customers to sit outside on warm, pretty days, and sip their drinks while sea gulls swoop down to gather their breakfast and cicadas sing their goodnight song.
 In my cozy cafe, I entertain writers, poets and other interesting people, and I share their stories with you, my readers and friends.

-So come on in out of the chill January air, have a hot cup of coffee, or maybe some cider or tea, choose something sweet from the bakery, and let the warmth of friendship surround you.
-Have a seat in front of the old wood stove in one of the big, comfortable rocking chairs, or at one of the eclectic wooden tables painted in all my favorite colors.
-We can watch the water as the wind whips up the waves into frothy white caps.
-The huge windows face the creek and give the feeling of being out doors, even while the fire burns in the stove.
+So come on in out of a steamy summer day, have a glass of something cold, and maybe choose something sweet from the bakery, and let the breeze from the river and the balm of friendship surround you.
+Have a seat under the ceiling fan in one of the big, comfortable rocking chairs, or at one of the eclectic wooden tables painted in all my favorite colors.
+We can watch the water and pray for a cooling breeze.
+The huge windows face the creek and give the feeling of being out doors, even while the air conditioning eases the heat.
 Set back and relax and tell me about yourself.

 Just leave a message here on my website or email me at firstname.lastname@example.org

 Here is an idea of what to have ready if you are interested in being featured on my Creekside Cafe Chat

 1. An author photo, (in .jpg) this doesn’t have to be a professional picture but one that shows your face.
 Some have used an avatar, but I prefer a real picture.

 2. A short bio, or as was suggested to me, several short bios that you can mix and match according to what you are using it for.
 Update your bio for each new book.
 Think of different places you might use your bio: Amazon or sale page, author page, local news article, interview opportunities, promo opportunities.
 Also think of who you are trying to reach.
 If you are an amateur chef and you have a chef in your story, you might promote your book on cooking/recipe sites, magazines, etc.